aquasecurity/trivy-operator/docs/docs/design/ttl_scans.md

 ## Proposal

-Add an environment variable, `OPERATOR_SCANNER_REPORT_TTL=12h30m0s`, or configure it through Helm values using operator.scannerReportTTL.
+Add an environment variable, `OPERATOR_SCANNER_REPORT_TTL=12h30m0s`, or configure it through Helm values using `operator.scannerReportTTL`.

 This environment variable or value will add an annotation to the generated VulnerabilityReport, indicating the TTL.